Skip to content ↓

 Reading

 Reading is a pupil’s passport to learning and therefore one of the most important roles of the SEND department is to ensure that all students can read to the best of their ability.
 At the beginning of year 7, every pupil’s reading age is assessed using a combination of ACCESS reading test results and Key Stage 2 SATS reading scores.
-If their reading age is below 10, they join a reading booster programme.
-Three times a week during form time, students in a small group read with a member of staff and their reading is assessed again in the Easter term.
-Generally, 90% of students improve their reading age and those who do not undergo a full assessment.
+If their reading age is below 10.7, they join a reading booster programme.
+Three times a week during form time, students in a small group read with a member of staff and their reading is assessed again at the end of the Autumn term.
+Generally, 90% of students improve their reading age and those who do not continue to attend the intervention.

-If any or all of the above do not resolve a pupil’s difficulties, they may be referred to the Brent Consultant or the Educational Psychologist to ascertain the causes of the difficulties they are experiencing.
+If any or all of the above do not resolve a pupil’s difficulties, they may be referred to the Educational Psychologist to explore whether the student’s difficulties are due to other underlying causes.

 spelling